xjose97x/Angular2-bundle/README.md

 Repository crated to showcase a template for an Angular 2 project which gets bundled with Webpack (and minified).

 __Gruntfile__ parses all Sass files (.scss), css, HTML, and Javascript and bundles it on the /dist folder.

+__NOTE__: This project was created before having knowledge of AngularCLI.